teco-kit/fire-detector-tutorial/README.md

 # 8. BONUS: Shake to disable fire alarm
 In this optional extension, you add a basic user interaction to your fire alarm using the built-in IMU of the XIAO nRF52840 Sense.
-The idea: when the alarm is active, a strong shake of the board temporarily disables the buzzer and stops the warning flashes.
+The idea: when the alarm is active, only a strong shake of the board will disable the alarm.

 This teaches you how to:
 - read acceleration values from the onboard IMU
 - detect sudden movement or “shake” patterns
 - implement a simple state machine (e.g., alarm active vs. alarm silenced)

-You can refer to the example solution code if you want to use the inertial measurement unit for the appliance that you build as the final assingment of the lecture.
+You can refer to the example solution code in the `Sketches` folder if you want to use the inertial measurement unit for the appliance that you build as the final assingment of the lecture.

 # 9. BONUS: Cascading fire alarm
 Real fire-alarm systems often work in groups, where one alarm triggers others nearby.